scoconno/scoconno.github.io/Teaching/Examined/MAIN/Assign.md

 This information is copied from the syllabus.

 Dates refer to the due date.
-All assignments must be submitted through Blackboard by 1:00pm.
+All assignments must be submitted through Blackboard.
 No late work accepted.
 No make-ups.
 No exceptions.

 1.  *09/21/2015,* Critical Thinking Quiz (in class)